dragan-stepanovic/dragan-stepanovic.github.io/_posts/2020-08-20-prs-and-high-wip-limit.md

 Lower WIP reduces lead times and increases throughput.
 Not to mention the difference in quality you'll get.

-PRs based workflow is, by definition, decreasing the throughput, increasing lead times and killing your flow efficiency.
+PRs based workflow is, by definition, decreasing the throughput, increasing lead times, and killing your flow efficiency.
 Don't even get me started on quality (theather) you get because of it.